AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Vendors are not required to have a distinct priority value in :ada:`Interrupt_Priority` for each hardware interrupt possible on a given target.
-On a bare-metal target, they probably will have a one-to-one correspondence, but might not an a target with an RTOS or host OS.
+On a bare-metal target, they probably will have a one-to-one correspondence, but might not in a target with an RTOS or host OS.

 A PO containing an interrupt handler procedure must be given a priority